Skatteetaten/vagrant-hashistack/README.md

 3. vault(enterprise), unsealed and integrated with nomad and consul, the way that it manages their secrets/tokens
 ```

-In order to simplify making such changes in the configuration, we provide `toggles`.
+In order to simplify making such changes in the configuration, we provide `switches`.
 These are sort of switches which are controlled by `env` variables and provide the user with the opportunity to quickly switch between the configuration setup.

-Supported toggles are listed under `# Control box features` section in the following [file](ansible/templates/.env_default.j2)
+Supported switches are listed under `# Control box features` section in the following [file](ansible/templates/.env_default.j2)

 ---